neondatabase/postgresql_anonymizer/docs/masking_functions.md

 SELECT init('/path/to/custom_cvs_files/')
 ```

-> With PostgreSQL 9.6 and 10, the path must be relative to the instance data
-> directory (PGDATA).

 Once the fake data is loaded, you have access to 12 faking functions:

 * `anon.fake_first_name()` returns a generic first name